Rock and Beyond: Why Exploring Guitar Genres is Crucial for Growth

 This conversation was all about walking past the stagnation — if you feel it.

-A short survey will demonstrate that almost every guitar player hits the plateau.
+A short survey will show that almost every guitarist hits a plateau.
 My answer to it is a deep dive.
 Either into a genre or an artist.

-I suppose the conclusive thought is to get more involved with the guitar, in one way or the other.
+I suppose the conclusive thought is to get more involved with the guitar, in one way or another.

 Say Bye!